josead/the-pizza-task-fe/README.md

 - Nightwatch

   Integration Tests running in playwright are in my opinion a good choise once you reach a stable version, you can iterate with the confort of tests that prove every feature of the app.

+# DAY 5

+## Starting BackEnd

+I've decided to give Laravel a try, I must say I've never used Laravel and it will be my 2nd time using php (Magento) and perhaps it is better that I expect.